-If a financial services provider holds or controls client money or assets, then it is imperative for them to adhere to the regulations stipulated in the FCA's Client Asset Sourcebook (CASS).
+If a financial services provider holds or controls client money or assets, then it is imperative for them to adhere to the regulations stipulated in the Financial Conduct Authority's (FCA) Client Asset Sourcebook (CASS).
 The purpose of these CASS rules is to establish a framework that guarantees the protection of client assets in the unfortunate event of the firm experiencing insolvency.

 What are ‘client assets’?

-Businesses authorised to undertake financial services in the UK may hold money on behalf of their customers, or have custody of financial assets which belong to customers.
+Businesses authorised by the FCA to undertake financial services in the UK may hold money on behalf of their customers, or have custody of financial assets which belong to customers.
 These customer-owned funds or assets are known as ‘client assets’.

 Financial services customers need to feel safe entrusting their assets to regulated financial services businesses.
 This includes knowing that, if a regulated business fails, client assets can be readily segregated from assets owned by the firm and be promptly returned to customers.
 For this reason, the Financial Conduct Authority (FCA) has made dedicated rules to protect client assets held by regulated firms.